Bhumbra/DeepNodal/QUICKSTART.md

 DeepNodal adopts a different approach.
 A model-driven engineering methodology underlies the design of DeepNodal to provide a deep learning framework for research science work rather than software engineering applications.
-It aims at using abstract representations of concepts to encapsulate much of engineering components so that the coding can be focussed on network design instead.
+It aims at using abstract representations of concepts to encapsulate much of engineering components so that the coding can be focussed on network design and learning optimisation instead.
 This is achieved by adding an additional stage to the list above:

 1. Specification of network design and learning schedules.
 2. Graph object construction.